-SCHEDULE FOR JULY 2016
+SCHEDULE FOR OCTOBER 2016

-Distance: ~ 3 miles
+Distance: ~ 6 miles total, out and back.

-Gain: ~ 500 feet
+Gain: ~ 1000′

-Directions to Towsley Canyon carpool meeting spot:
+Directions to Towsley Canyon meeting spot:

 From South (LA) – Take the I-5 North, kept left at HWY 5/14 split until next Exit (Calgrove Blvd.).
 Exit, turn left at bottom of ramp.
 Go through the signal and immediately turn right into the driveway for Towsley Canyon (look for signs and a mailbox for the park).
 Drive a tenth of a mile up Towsley Canyon Road to the first gravel parking area on the right.
 The lot is labeled with a sign that reads, “Rivendale Ranch at Towsley Canyon”; free parking provided by the City of Santa Clarita.